 16.11.12.
 Black skip.
 Steel mesh fence cordon.
 Quake survivor bldg, High St, S red zone

-Madras St: I trekked N, past another view of Poplar St, demolished precinct, wafting smells of demolished bars & restaurants.
-Another view of Holiday Inn demolition.
+Madras St: I trekked north past another view of Poplar St: A demolished-precinct wafting smells of demolished bars & demolished restaurants.
+I had another view of Holiday Inn demolition beyond.

 16.11.12.
 Madras St, N view: NG Gallery right in CCDU's Blueprint stadium zone